 In the first quarter of 2017, we generated revenue of \$2.26 billion, a decrease of \$408 million, or 15%, compared to the first quarter of 2016.
 All geographic segments experienced revenue declines in the first quarter of 2017 as compared to the first quarter of 2016.
 In North America, the revenue decline was driven by the divestiture of our onshore pressure pumping business in the fourth quarter of 2016 and reduced activity in the Gulf of Mexico.
 Outside North America, revenue decreased due primarily to reduced activity, and to a lesser extent, pricing pressures experienced globally over the past year.
-Loss before income tax and equity in loss of affiliate was \$65 million for the first quarter of 2017, and included impairment and restructuring charges of \$90 million and merger and related costs of \$31 million.
+Loss before income tax and equity in loss of affiliate was \$65 million.
+These impairment and restructuring charges of \$90 million and merger and related costs of \$31 million.
 These impairment and restructuring charges were recorded as a result of our continued actions to adjust our operations and cost structure to reflect reduced activity levels.
 Our operating results for the first quarter of 2017 were benefited by the deconsolidation of the North America onshore pressure pumping business, and by bad debt recoveries in Ecuador as a result of receiving government-backed bonds in exchange for fully reserved outstanding receivables.
-For the first quarter of 2016, loss before income tax and equity in loss of affiliate was \$614 million, which also included impairment and restructuring charges of \$160 million, merger and related costs of \$102 million as well as a loss on a firm purchase commitment of \$51 million.
+For the first quarter of 2016, loss before income tax and equity in loss of affiliate was \$614 million, which also included impairment and restructuring charges of \$102 million as well as a loss on a firm purchase commitment of \$51 million.